 Visitor demographics

-Which hot springs are best suited for only adults?
+Which hot springs are best suited for families with children?

-Which hot springs are best suited for adults and/or children?
+Which La Fortuna hot springs are best suited for adults?

 Cost and value